lelylan/nodes/README.md

 Enable a two way communication between the cloud and the physical world.

+Exisiting Nodes.
 - [x] MQTT
-- [ ] Lifx
-- [ ] Nest

-Lelylan Nodes comes to life to make it possible to integrate the largest number of devices to a unique platform, making all connected products accessible through a unique API.
-An nice project to work with to reach this goal is [thethingsystem.com](http://thethingsystem.com/).
+Lelylan Nodes want to integrate the largest number of connected devices to a unique platform, making them all accessible through a unique API.
+A very nice work in this direction is [thethingsystem.com](http://thethingsystem.com/).

 ## Requirements